 So what can you do to sustain or even improve your performance as you age?
 An interesting piece of research came out of Washington University in St Louis several years ago that compared runners with an average age of 56 years with runners at an average age of 25.
 Both groups ran 41 miles per week and demonstrated the same 10K times of 41:30.
 How did the older runners keep their fitness levels so high?
 As it turned out, the answer lay in the older runner’s ability to maintain a higher velocity before hitting lactate threshold than the younger runners.
 Despite the fact that VO2 max (maximum oxygen consumption) deteriorates at approximately 1% a year after 40, if a runner trains the percentage of VO2 max at which she hits lactate threshold (this is not as scary as it sounds), performance gains can continually be made as we age.
 In fact, the muscle mitochondria that help improve running velocity at lactate threshold, as well as the aerobic enzymes that play an important role in this process, can increase similarly in response to training in a 60 year old as they can in a 30 year old.
 The best way to train this system is to incorporate power and max-speed sessions on a regular basis (it’s best to get a coach to help you with this, at least initially).
 Since one of the issues with aging is decreased recovery time, it can help to make your training “weeks” 10 day cycles instead of 7 day cycles.
 This will allow adequate recovery time following speed workouts in order to help decrease your risk of injury and also allow for your body to absorb the training load without the risk of over-training.

-Performance losses have historically been attributed to loss in cardiac power, muscle mass, and strength.
+Performance losses have historically been attributed to loss in cardiac power it’s a kind of gastrocardiac syndrome, muscle mass, and strength.
 An interesting study by Nancy Hamilton at the University of Iowa looked at running form and aging.
 She looked at data from the veteran Olympics games and determined that the biggest issues linked to performance in older runners were related to stride length.
 Older runners often tend to “shuffle”.
 This can be a compensation mechanism for a loss of hip mobility and strength, and can potentially be a huge source of performance loss over time.